-CYNTHIA BUCKLEY is Professor of Sociology at University of Illinois, Urbana-Champaign.
-Prior to her arrival at Illinois, Professor Buckley was a faculty member of both the Department of Sociology and Eurasian Studies at the University of Texas at Austin.
-Additionally, she served as the Director of CREEES, Chair of the Department of Eurasian Studies, Training Director for the Population Research Center, and was on the Executive Committee of the Faculty Council.
-For two years prior to her arrival at Illinois, Professor Buckley was on administrative leave from the University of Texas and served as a Program Director at the Social Science Research Council.During her time at SSRC, she directed fellowship and research programs for Eurasia.
-Buckley received a BA in Economics and an M.A. and Ph.D. in Sociology from the University of Michigan.
+CYNTHIA BUCKLEY is Professor of Sociology at the University of Illinois, Urbana-Champaign.
+Prior to her arrival at Illinois, Professor Buckley was a faculty member of both the Department of Sociology and Eurasian Studies at the University of Texas at Austin and also served as a Program Director at the Social Science Research Council (2010-2012).
+Buckley received a BA in Economics and an M.A. in Russian Studies before completing her Ph.D. in Sociology from the University of Michigan.

 - Social Demography

 My current research centers on issues of population, social equity, and development in Eurasia.
 It includes three specific lines of analysis: 1.
 In collaboration with Profesor Erik Herron (West Virginia University) and Ralph Clem (Florida State University), I am engaged in assessing threats to geopolitical stability along Russia's periphery through the Central Eurasian State Capacity Initiative (CESCI), focusing upon variations in national and regional patterns of state provision in the spheres of healthcare, education, and free and open elections, emphasizing the importance of resident's satisfaction and possibilities for Russian intervention via mass media.
 2. My research on reproductive and sexual health in Eurasia explores changing fertility patterns and gender.
 3. I am working on a book examining the political demography of Central Asia, examining the relationship between population change and socio-political stability.